+Every HowGood standard for determining a food's rating is analyzed on a spectrum.
 The Livestock spectrum measures both the ethical and the ecological footprint of animal husbandry operations.
 The behaviors and requirements of each species, and even each breed, vary greatly.
 For a given animal product, HowGood seeks to understand the animals’ quality of life and the environmental ramifications of their living conditions.

 Additionally, the farm must have enough space to accommodate the number of animals they are managing.
 If animal density per acre precludes the possibility of a forage-based diet, the product will not receive our highest standard for livestock.
 HowGood’s animal husbandry standards align with GAP 4+ animal welfare rating, Certified Humane: Pasture Raised, Animal Welfare Approved, and other equivalent certifications.

 In the United States, over 99% of all meat and animal-derived products come from concentrated animal feeding operations (CAFOs).
 These massive facilities house livestock in high-density conditions that are incredibly stressful, unpleasant, and often painful for the animals.
 With anywhere from several hundred to over a hundred thousand animals confined in cramped quarters, high levels of prophylactic antibiotics are necessary to stave off infection.
 Water consumption, methane production, and waste elimination from this volume of animals creates significant environmental stresses.

 The cultivation of animals for food can have tremendous ecological and ethical implications.
 The best animal husbandry scenario for the planet and for the animals is 100% grass-fed and finished livestock operation, where the animals are fully integrated into a diversified regenerative farm, with an integrated array of vegetable and animal products.
 When animals have unrestricted access to pasture in a management-intensive grazing operation, their quality of life is not only greatly improved, but their presence plays a vital role in the farm’s productivity, increasing organic matter and soil fertility, improving water infiltration and retention, reducing erosion, and more.